A Series of Unfortunate Events: Clues

 There is a full-page picture at the end of each book, showing a hint or clue about the content of the next book.
-This may show a flyer or piece of paper drifting by, though sometimes by a significant object: a snake appears at the end of The Bad Beginning, referring to Montgomery's snake collection in the following book.
+This may depict a flyer or piece of paper, or it may show a significant object: a snake appears at the end of The Bad Beginning, referring to Montgomery's snake collection in the following book.
 The same picture is used at the start of the succeeding book.
 This practice continued at the end of The End which shows a boat sailing off into the sunset and at the start of Chapter Fourteen.
 The picture at the end of Chapter Fourteen includes a shape of a question mark.

 Following the picture is a letter to the editor, which explains to the editor how to get a manuscript of the next book.
 Snicket is writing from the location of the next book and usually reveals its title.
 Snicket notes that the editors will find various objects along with the manuscript, all of them having some impact in the story.
 Starting with the fourth book (which previews the fifth), each letter has a layout relating to the next book, such as torn edges, fancy stationery, sopping wet paper, or telegram format.
 The letters change dramatically starting with the letter at the end of The Hostile Hospital—for this preview letter, the letter is ripped to shreds and only a few scraps remain.
 The remaining letters are difficult to read, and some do not reveal the title.
 The final letter appears at the end of The End and simply has "The end of THE END can be found at the end of THE END."
 There is no letter after Chapter Fourteen.

 Each book begins with a dedication to a woman named Beatrice, and references to her are made by Snicket throughout the series, describing her as the woman he still loves while emphasizing the fact that she apparently died long ago.
 At the end of the Chapter Fourteen epilogue, it is revealed that Beatrice was the Baudelaires' late mother, who married their father after an unknown event caused her to return Snicket's engagement ring, alongside a two-hundred-page book explaining all the reasons she could not marry him.